zerowind168/SIMUROSOT-ROBOCHALLENGE/README.md

 # 6. This game will have two challenges of different difficulty.
 ![image](https://github.com/zerowind168/SIMUROSOT-ROBOCHALLENGE/blob/master/challenge1.png)
 ![image](https://github.com/zerowind168/SIMUROSOT-ROBOCHALLENGE/blob/master/challenge2.png)
-## 6.1 How users change their scene information
+## 6.1 How to change scene information
 You only go to the path .gazebo/models/newbox/materials/textures,then exchange the naming of two images

 # 7. Future Work